Antidepressant medication

 Antidepressant medication refers to a few types of medication that can help relieve symptoms of low mood and anxiety.
 These medications balance your brain chemistry – by affecting neurotransmitters that influence mood and emotions.

-Antidepressant medication is often used to treat depression in combination with psychological therapies, but can also be used as part of treatment for other mental health issues.
+Antidepressant medication is often used to treat depression in combination with psychological therapies, but can also be used as part of treatment for other mental health conditions.

 Antidepressants are often used to reduce the symptoms of depression, such as: